Camerash/bloc/docs/flutterinfinitelisttutorial.md

 If we can retrieve the posts, we return `PostSuccess()` which takes the entire list of posts.

-One optimization we can make is to `debounce` the `Events` in order to prevent spamming our API unnecessarily.
+One optimization we can make is to `throttle` the `Events` in order to prevent spamming our API unnecessarily.
 We can do this by overriding the `transform` method in our `PostBloc`.

 ?> **Note:** Overriding transform allows us to transform the Stream<Event> before mapEventToState is called.
-This allows for operations like distinct(), debounceTime(), etc... to be applied.
+This allows for operations like distinct(), throttleTime(), etc... to be applied.

 [post_bloc.dart](_snippets/flutter_infinite_list_tutorial/post_bloc_transform_events.dart.md ':include')